-604 N Forth Street was built in 1907 by architect H. L. Bonitz and builder R. H. Brady.
+604 N 4th Street was built in 1907 by architect H. L. Bonitz and builder R. H. Brady.
 This historic building in downtown Wilmington, North Carolina was originally built as a fire engine house.
-The fire engine house stood in this location from 1907 until 1971, when the was station moved to Princess Place Drive.
+The fire engine house stood in this location from 1907 until 1971, when the station moved to Princess Place Drive.

 Since its original use as a fire house, the building has been used as a boxing gym, a police station, and housed a special effects film company hosted by Legion Films.